eokoe/http-callback-service/README.md

 ## TODO

+- authorization
-- configurable when to delete requests from database
+- way to configure when to delete requests from database
--
+- .deb install?
+- Use HTTP::Async instead of forks?